rhysd/vim-go-impl/README.md

 ## Future

-- Completion for the command
+- Completion for the command (Now you can complete interface names)

 Pull requests are welcome!